bkader/ci-gettext-hook/README.md

     - **_x()** which is a little short version of it.
     - **_ex()** which echoes the retrieved string.

 Even if I included these functions, you can still use __gettext__ functions as well.
-If you don't know if your hosting has gettext enabled or not, append **T_** to any gettext function you want to use.
+If you don't know if your hosting has gettext enabled or not, prepend **T_** to any gettext function you want to use.
 This way, whether enabled or not, you will get the string.
 Example:

     echo T_gettext($msgid);
     echo T_ngettext($singular, $plural, $number);